 Volunteer

-Contact local hunger relief organizations to see if they are enlisting volunteers and community partners to help collect, distribute and serve food during COVID-19.
+Contact local hunger relief organizations to see if they are enlisting volunteers and community partners to help collect, distribute and serve food.
 Working with a hunger relief organization is the best way to ensure that appropriate types of food are delivered to recipients in a safe way that does not compromise the quality of food they receive.
 (See "Donate" on this page for more information about safe ways to donate food.)

 Spokane County Hunger Relief Organizations